claytonjwong/Algorithms-DNA-Sequencing/3_week/README.md

 Second, parse it using the readGenome function we wrote before.

-Third, adapt the editDistance function we saw in practical (copied below) to answer questions 1 and 2 below.
+Third, adapt the editDistance function we saw in practical to answer questions 1 and 2 below.
 Your function should take arguments p (pattern), t (text) and should return the edit distance of the match between P and T with the fewest edits.